 How Much Does Two-Phase Treatment Cost in Atlanta?

 A two-phase treatment plan is customized to the unique needs of your child, so the cost does vary.
-After the free initial consultation with Dr. Wright, our patient coordinator reviews the cost of the plan, including any amounts covered by your dental insurance.
+After the free initial consultation with Dr. Marc S. Wright, our patient coordinator reviews the cost of the plan, including any amounts covered by your dental insurance.
 You may have out-of-pocket costs.
 Wright Orthodontics strives to keep our two-phase treatment plans affordable for families while ensuring that children receive the best care.
 If you would like to make monthly payments for the two-phase treatments, we invite you to learn about financing through CareCredit®.

 What Should I Expect from Two-Phase Treatment?